guyroutledge/jekyll-blog/_posts/blog/2014-04-26-custom-radio-buttons.md

 {% endhighlight %}

-Using sibling selectors like the adjacent sibling selector allows the styling of an element that is next to another.
+Using sibling selectors like the adjacent sibling selector allows the styling of an element that is next to another one.
 In the case of inputs, they are often adjacent to a label in the document.

 {% highlight html %}